Caring And Compassionate Family Law Representation

 Family situations frequently get to the point where legal intervention is necessary.
 If you wish to end your marriage, you must file for divorce.
-If you want the right to specific time with your child, you need to file for custody or visitation.
+If you want the right to a specific time with your child, you need to file for custody or visitation.
 If your child’s other parent is falling behind in supporting your son or daughter, you must ask the court for a child support order.
 If you have been the victim of domestic violence, you may be forced to ask the court for a protective order.
-In all of these situations and more, a Lansing, MI family law attorney at DeBruin Law PLLC can help.
+In all these situations and more, DeBruin Law, PLLC, is ready to provide help and guidance.

 During a divorce or as a separate legal matter, you and your child’s other parent may need to determine a child custody schedule.
 Under Michigan law, you and the other parent can decide on a co-parenting schedule yourselves.
 You can decide how much time each of you will spend with your child, and when/how you will make parenting exchanges.

 At DeBruin Law PLLC, a family lawyer for Ingham County also can help you in regard to child custody order modifications.
-If you are currently following a child custody order, and you believe it needs to change because circumstances have changed, call us to discuss petitioning for a modification.
+If you are currently following a child custody order and believe it needs to change because circumstances have changed, call us to discuss petitioning for a modification.

 If you have a child, then you and the other parent are both responsible for financially supporting your son or daughter.
 If you have primary custody and the other parent is not paying their fair share of your child’s expenses, you should contact a family law attorney about going to court for a child support order.